Wildflower Hikes & Trails in Central Oregon

 Wildflower Trails Near Central Oregon

 Spring in Central Oregon arrives in layers — first along canyon walls and riverbanks, then climbing into forest clearings and alpine meadows as the snow retreats.
-For a few precious weeks, hillsides glow with balsamroot, lupine, and paintbrush, making this one of the most beautiful times to explore on foot.
+For a few precious weeks, hillsides glow with balsamroot, lupine, and paintbrush, making this one of the most beautiful times to for nature lovers to explore the flora on foot.

-If you’re planning a spring or early summer visit, these are some of the best wildflower trails near Central Oregon to catch peak blooms.
+If you’re planning a Spring or early Summer visit, these are some of the best wildflower hikes & trails in Central Oregon to catch peak blooms.

 Best blooms: May–June